bevyengine/bevy-website/generate-release/README.md

 # Change the Bevy release versions below to match this one!
 title = "Bevy X.y"
 # Insert a date in the year, month, day format.
+# This should be the date that the post will be posted.
 date = YYYY-MM-DD
 [extra]
 # GitHub issue number for tracking this release's